BUILDDesign

 The cost of heat pumps (ground or air) is not insignificant.
 On average, the models we evaluated, including installation, cost between 3 to 5 times more than a gas boiler (including installation).
 In our situation, the cost of installing a boiler would be significantly higher than usual, because the barns we are renovating don’t have a connection to the gas mains.
 Under these circumstances, and taking into account a potential grant under the UK government’s boiler upgrade scheme, it became cost competitive to install two air source heating systems, rather than install new gas connections, and new gas boilers.

-It is also worth considering that heat pumps work best with low flow temperature systems, such as underfloor heating.
+Heat pumps work best with low flow temperature systems, such as underfloor heating.
 Many practitioners will tell you that they can work equally well with radiators and other systems, but the laypersons that I have interviewed who have installed systems have almost unanimously stated that they work better with underfloor heating.
+Expect underfloor heating to add at least another £5,000 to your total investment cost.

 That means if you are using a heat pump with an UFH system designed to run at 35 degrees, that will be 25% more efficient than a boiler based system using radiators designed to work at 45 degrees water temperature.
 Because of this, the combination of radiators and underfloor heating could negatively impact the overall efficiency of your project if the system is not optimized.